This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Step 5: Bake at 300 degrees for 30-35 minutes, gently stirring halfway through to ensure it bakes evenly.
 Allow to cool in sheet pan for 10 minutes, then break apart into clusters (best part!).

 Step 6: Bask in the delicious smells and enjoy your delicious granola creation!
-Enjoy with fruit (raw or baked), yogurt, overnight oats, and as a stand-alone snack.
+Enjoy with fruit (raw or baked), yogurt (these apple pie yogurt bowls are a perfect match), overnight oats, and as a stand-alone snack.
 Yummy!

-Pro Tip: Let the granola cool completely before stirring it after taking it out of the oven.
-This allows clusters to form so you can get those giant granola clusters!
+- Granola clusters.
+To get beautiful clusters, let the granola cool completely before stirring it after taking it out of the oven.
+This allows the large clusters to form, and you can break them into whatever size you want!

 Store your delicious homemade granola in an airtight container for up to a month, or freeze in an airtight container for up to three months.
 I love to use jars with airtight lids or any airtight glass container.